1RodrigoSoares/1RodrigoSoares/README.md

  <img src="https://media.tenor.com/wJYhvjxFVnwAAAAC/overwatch-mercy.gif" width="180">

 ## **Overview 👉**
 <p>Hi, my name is Rodrigo Soares and I'm studying information systems at UFJF.
 I got into coding because I think it's amazing how, from just one computer and its knowledge, you can have a world of possibilities.
-When I'm not coding I like to play online and listen to music! 🎶
+When I'm not coding I like to play online, go to the gym and listen to music! 🎶
 </p>

 <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="40"> <em><b><b>"I love connecting with different people!
 So, if you want to say hi, I'll be happy to get to know you better!"</b></em>